-The University does not offer the clinical mental health counseling program in the states of Alabama, Arkansas, Delaware, Florida, Illinois, Kansas, Kentucky, Missouri, New York, North Carolina and Oregon.
-Due to the educational requirements for counseling licensure in these states, if students move to any of these states prior to graduation they will not be able to proceed with the CMHC program.
-Additionally, if students move to one of these states after graduation, the CMHC program will not meet the education requirements for professional licensure in those states.
+The University does not offer the clinical mental health counseling program in the state of Kansas due to the educational requirements for counseling licensure in this state.
+If students move to Kansas prior to graduation they will not be able to proceed with the CMHC program.
+Additionally, if students move to Kansas after graduation, the CMHC program will not meet the education requirements for professional licensure in Kansas.